-The board also amended our bylaws in the summer of 2012 to give itself flexibility to appoint an independent Chairman who is not an officer of the company should it believe that such appointment would be in the best interest of shareholders given the facts and circumstances at that time.
-The amendments also formally established the office of Lead Director and provided him or her with authority to call special meetings of the board.
-In addition to these actions to strengthen the Lead Director role, the board considers other factors in determining the appropriate leadership structure, including the governance structures at other California investor-owned utilities.
+The board also amended our bylaws in the summer of 2012 to formally establish the office of Lead Director and provide him or her with authority to call special meetings of the board.
+In addition to these actions to strengthen the Lead Director role, the board considers other factors in determining the appropriate leadership structure, including the results of our shareholder outreach and the governance structures at other California investor-owned utilities.
+Based upon an extensive shareholder outreach program conducted predominantly in the fall of 2015, most of our largest institutional shareholders continued to express no preference for an independent chair as long as the Lead Director has significant duties as is the case at Sempra Energy.